 Where are you going wrong?

 Majority of people follow a wrong brushing technique that is using a wrong brush, brushing aggressively (too roughly) or even too softly leading to bacteria residing on the teeth, not brushing on the sides, brushing for too long, or even too short period and failing to brush on the inner surfaces of the teeth.
-Staining of the teeth, cavity, plaque, tartar buildup, receded gums are the problems that begin owing to improper brushing and not following the right technique.
-It’s not only improper brushing techniques that can lead to gum problems, but there are other factors too.
+Plaque accumulation, tartar buildup, receding gums, tooth staining, cavities, and other issues can result from poor brushing and improper technique.
+Gum disorders can result from a variety of reasons, not only bad brushing habits.

 Dr. Prachee Hendre, Periodontist & Implantologist (Gum Specialist) signifies, “Almost 70% of the patients visiting the dental care clinic have bleeding gums, due to inefficient brushing habits.”
 In her experience oral problems such as bleeding gums, periodontitis (infection of gums spreading to the bone), are commonly seen and the numbers are increasing at an alarming rate.